jasperroebroek/pyspatialstats/docs/source/index.rst

 The package implements three different categories of spatial statistics:

-* focal statistics (:mod:`pyspatialstats.focal_stats_base`), which are calculated as a moving window over input rasters (2D)
+* focal statistics (:mod:`pyspatialstats.focal`), which are calculated as a moving window over input rasters (2D)
-* grouped statistics (:mod:`pyspatialstats.grouped_stats`), which calculates the statistics based on strata (xD)
+* grouped statistics (:mod:`pyspatialstats.grouped`), which calculates the statistics based on group indices (xD)
-* strata statistics (:mod:`pyspatialstats.strata_stats`), which calculates the statistics for each stratum and reapplies it to the input raster (2D).
+* zonal statistics (:mod:`pyspatialstats.zonal`), which calculates the statistics for each group index and reapplies it to the input raster (2D).
 This depends on the grouped statistics module.

 *************